 - sand (builder’s sand)

-A warning about peat moss: make sure that your soil or soil-free mixture is not composed primarily of peat because this organic material is very acidic and is known to effect the growth rate of peppers.
+A warning about peat moss: make sure that your soil or soil-free mixture is not composed primarily of peat because this organic material is very acidic and is known to affect the growth rate of peppers.

 Your mixture must also meet the nutritional needs of your chile pepper plants.